Collage (American band)

-Collage was a Los Angeles-based music group, best known for their crossover song "Romeo Where's Juliet?".
+Collage was an American R&B band, best known for their crossover song "Romeo Where's Juliet?".

 Career

 Collage's debut album Do You Like Our Music?, released in 1981 by Solar Records, was produced by the Whispers.
 Their next album Get In Touch was typified by the change from disco/funk elements found in the first album to boogie-influenced urban music.
 Before Collage's departure from the music business they also released album entitled Shine The Light, which also features "Romeo Where's Juliet?".